StefanUhlich/sigsep-mus-2018/submissions/UHL3/description.md

 described in [2] where we estimate the power spectral densities and spatial covariance matrices from the DNN outputs.

-The network is trained on `musdb` where we split `train` into `train_train` and `train_valid` with 86 and 14 songs, respectively.
-The validation set is used to perform early stopping and hyperparameter selection (dropout rate, regularization strength).
+The network is trained on an internal database with 804 songs.
+We used the full `train` part of `musdb` as validation set, which is again used to perform early stopping and hyperparameter selection (dropout rate, regularization strength).